Olufunmi-Akin/CAPSTONE_PROJECT/README.md

 FROM SalesData
 GROUP BY Product

---- 2. find the number of sales transactions in each region.
+--- 2. find the number of sales transactions in each region.---
-SELECT Region, COUNT(*) AS NumberOfSales
+- SELECT Region, COUNT(*) AS NumberOfSales
 FROM SalesData
 GROUP BY Region

--- 3. find the highest-selling product by total sales value.-- SELECT SELECT Product, SUM(UnitPrice * Quantity) AS TotalSales FROM SalesData
+-- 3. find the highest-selling product by total sales value.--
+- SELECT SELECT Product, SUM(UnitPrice * Quantity) AS TotalSales
+FROM SalesData
 GROUP BY Product
 ORDER BY TotalSales DESC

 --- 4. calculate total revenue per product.---
-SELECT Product, SUM(UnitPrice * Quantity) AS TotalRevenue FROM SalesData
+- SELECT Product, SUM(UnitPrice * Quantity) AS TotalRevenue
+FROM SalesData
 GROUP BY Product

--- 5. calculate monthly sales totals for the current year SELECT MONTH(OrderDate) AS Month, SUM(UnitPrice * Quantity) AS MonthlySales FROM SalesData
+-- 5. calculate monthly sales totals for the current year
+- SELECT MONTH(OrderDate) AS Month, SUM(UnitPrice * Quantity) AS MonthlySales
+FROM SalesData
 WHERE YEAR(OrderDate) = 2024
 GROUP BY MONTH(OrderDate)
 ORDER BY Month

--- 6. find the top 5 customers by total purchase amount.--- SELECT customer_id, SUM(UnitPrice * Quantity) AS TotalPurchase
+-- 6. find the top 5 customers by total purchase amount.---
+- SELECT customer_id, SUM(UnitPrice * Quantity) AS TotalPurchase
 FROM SalesData
 GROUP BY customer_id
 ORDER BY TotalPurchase DESC

--- 7. calculate the percentage of total sales contributed by each region.--- SELECT Region,
+-- 7. calculate the percentage of total sales contributed by each region.---
+- SELECT Region,
 SUM(UnitPrice * Quantity) AS RegionalSales,
 (SUM(UnitPrice * Quantity) / (SELECT SUM(UnitPrice * Quantity) FROM CapstoneSalesData) * 100) AS SalesPercentage
 FROM SalesData
 GROUP BY Region

--- 8. identify products with no sales in the last quarter.--- SELECT Product
+-- 8. identify products with no sales in the last quarter.---
+- SELECT Product
 FROM SalesData
 WHERE OrderDate BETWEEN '2024-06-01' AND '2024-08-31'
 GROUP BY Product